 A buyout agreement can consist of several clauses in your written operating agreement or it can be a separate agreement that stands on its own.
 To create one, you can either use a self-help resource or see a lawyer -- or both.

 One good tool is Nolo's Business Buyout Agreements: A Step-by-Step Guide for Co-Owners, by attorneys Anthony Mancuso and Bethany K. Laurence.
-This book contains a CD with fill-in-the-blank buyout clauses and instructions on how to incorporate them into your operating agreement.
+This book contains an agreement with fill-in-the-blank buyout clauses and instructions on how to incorporate them into your operating agreement.
 For those who want the services of a lawyer, this book can guide discussions with your co-owners so you can decide on your own time -- not your lawyer's -- what the terms of your agreement should be.
 To find an experienced attorney in your area, check Nolo's Lawyer Directory.

 For a step-by-step guide to running your LLC, see Your Limited Liability Company: An Operating Manual, by Anthony Mancuso (Nolo).